tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MongoDB/常见问题/分片集群问题_intl_en.md

  - Shard
  - Node

-You can view the monitoring report on the **System Monitoring** page of an instance, from which you will see various indicators, including operation requests, capacity usage, and load.
+You can view the monitoring report on the **System Monitoring** page of an instance, from which you will see various metrics, including operation requests, capacity usage, and load.

 ### What is the MongoDB sharding policy?
 - The sharding mechanism supports hash key.
-- The shard key is indexed compound fields.
+- The shardkey is indexed compound fields.
 - Sharding is required for all data sets in a shard instance.
 It is recommended to store non-sharded data in a separate replica set instance.

 ### What is the authentication mechanism for MongoDB shards?